 Joins in Tableau play a vital role in designing reports.
 In real-time, we usually create reports using a database or data warehouse, and we all know that the data in the database is in normalized form.
 So, we can’t generate reports using a single table (mostly not, as per the business perspective).

-For example, if you want to design a report for Country wise sales, Country information will be in Geography or territory table, and Sales will be in the Sales table.
-We can use Tableau Joins to connect Geography and Sales tables data in these situations.
+For example, if you want to design a report for Country wise sales, Country information will be in the Geography or territory table, and Sales will be in the Sales table.
+We can use Tableau Joins to connect Geography and Sales table data in these situations.

 Tableau Joins Example

 The following screenshot will show the available Joins in Tableau to connect data.

-- Inner: It returns the records (or rows) present in both tables If there is at least one match between columns.
-Please refer SQL Inner article to understand it better.
+- Inner: It returns the records (or rows) in both tables if at least one match between columns exists.
+Please refer to the SQL Inner article to understand it better.

 - Left: This Tableau Join returns all the records (or rows) in the Left table and matching rows from the right data.
 Please refer to the SQL Left article.

 - Right: It returns all the records (or rows) present in the Right table and matches rows from the Left one.
 Please refer to the SQL Right article to understand it better.

 - Tableau Full Outer Joins: It returns all the records (or rows) in both the Left and right tables.
 All the Unmatched rows will fill with NULL Values.
 Please refer to the SQL Full article to know it better.

 How to Join Data in Tableau?